Building Your Van to Survive the Winter (-30°c!)

 1. Check where your thermostat is.
-Ours was located on the heater unit and as this is under our drivers seat in our unheated cab it was impossible to set the temperature accurately in the back… a few nights waking up with hot sweats later we fitted an external thermostat in the back which works like a charm.
+Ours was located on the heater unit positioned under our drivers seat.
+Our cab is unheated so it was impossible to set the temperature accurately in the back… a few nights waking up with hot sweats later we fitted an external thermostat in the back which works like a charm.

-Ventilation is incredibly important when living in a van in winter as moisture builds up quickly and can cause a lot of problems.
+Ventilation is incredibly important when living in a van in winter.
+Moisture builds up quickly and can cause a lot of problems.
 We installed two Fantastic Fans in our build, and whilst they’re great for air flow and pulling moisture out they do have their downsides.
 The first is they’re not brilliant in rain or snow as you’re going to get wet if they’re open!
 In winter this can mean days at a time when you can’t use your fans effectively.
-The second is they let a lot of cold air in, again it’s a balancing act between keeping moisture at bay and not losing all the warm air your heater is making.
+The second is they let a lot of cold air in.
+It’s a balancing act between keeping moisture at bay and not losing all the warm air your heater is making.

 If we were doing our van build again we’d opt for Maxxair Deluxe fans, and we might even swap ours out at some point.
-These seem a lot better suited to winter use as they can still extract air when the cover is down meaning your warm air stays in and the rain/snow stays out.
+These seem a lot better suited to a winter van build as they can still extract air when the cover is down meaning your warm air stays in and the rain/snow stays out.